Seán T. O'Kelly: Easter Rising

 It was during the Easter Rising that O'Kelly met Mary Ryan.
 She was arrested on 18 May 1916, with her sister Nell for unspecified offences to be incarcerated in Mountjoy Prison.
 Historians have argued that she may have been confused with her sister, Min Ryan.
 Kit, as Mary Ryan was known, was Professor of French at University College Dublin.
 She shared her house with her sisters at 19 Ranelagh Road, Dublin, which O'Kelly visited.
 They were married in 1918.

 O'Kelly was at the heart of the party operation.
 He was one of a handful of men who might have known of the "All-Ireland" Volunteer HQ at Athenry, County Galway, according to Liam Ó Briain involved in marshalling the rebellion in the western hills from Limerick across the Shannon.
 He was also responsible for springing Bulmer Hobson from the custody of the IRB.
 Thereafter Hobson's mysterious "disappearance" became the moment when "a devoted son" of Ireland was excluded from the movement; but O'Kelly may have saved his life.
-During the Rising he was in and out of the GPO, and was requested to set up as "Civil Administrator of the Government of the Republic" with four others.
-The project never proceeded, as perhaps no attempt was made to anticipate preparations for a political structure free from Britain.
+During the Rising he was gazetted Staff Captain by PH Pearse.
+He was in and out of the GPO, and was requested to set up as "Civil Administrator of the Government of the Republic" with four others.
+The project never proceeded, as perhaps no attempt was made to anticipate preparations for a political structure independent from Britain.

 After the Easter Rising in 1916, O'Kelly was gaoled, released, and re-arrested.
-He was sent to Reading Gaol, and then escaped from detention in HM Prison Eastwood Park in Britain, and returned to Ireland.
+He was sent to Reading Gaol, and then escaped from detention in HM Prison Eastwood Park in Falfield, England, and returned to Ireland.
 "Sinn Fein became a cloak for Volunteer meetings" Sinn Féin won a landslide victory.